fliptanedo/FlipWebsite2025/README.md

 At this stage most of the template is set up.
 Now let's fill in the content.

+## Content Subfolders

+You can create your own subfolders.
+This is how the `./layouts_templates/partials/blox/collection.html` block works.
+It goes through a named subfolder pulls out the content.

+### One offs

+Create a directory `./content/info/`.

+This is where I put my biography.

 ## 404 Page

 <mark>to do</mark>